atreyasha/dotfiles/develop.md

 4.  i3lock was tested with concurrent lock and suspend, and there is a PID check to ensure no double i3locks are created

-5.  `xset -display :0 dpms force on` to ensure screen lights up after suspend, in case it was locked and dimmed earlier
+5.  **buggy, needs more testing:** `xset -display :0 dpms force on` to ensure screen lights up after suspend, in case it was locked and dimmed earlier

-6.  copy pre-sleep@.service to /etc/systemd/system
+6.  copy `pre-sleep@.service` to `/etc/systemd/system`

 7.  run `sudo systemctl enable pre-sleep@$USER.service`, remember to replace \$USER with the actual user